 As Eric Wilson noted in an article for the New York Times several years ago, “Readers of the fine print on the sites of luxury retailers like Saks Fifth Avenue, Neiman Marcus and Bergdorf Goodman may be surprised to discover that a policy [that limits the number of units of a particular style that a customer may buy] now applies to designer handbags.”
 Wilson noted that such policies cite “popular demand,” as the reason as to why “customers may order no more than three units of these items every 30 days.”

-This seems to be a roundabout line of thought, and Wilson notes it as such.
-“On its face, the policy sounds odd; that is because it really doesn’t have anything to do with popular demand.
+This is not the whole story, though.
+Such clauses are likely in place to keep consumers - and retailers - from engaging on price arbitrage and fueling the gray market.
+As Wilson notes, “On its face, the policy sounds odd; that is because it really doesn’t have anything to do with popular demand.
 Rather, it is the fear that foreign buyers, taking advantage of the severely weakened United States dollar, will hoard the bags, then resell them in Europe or Asia, where the same items in Prada and Gucci stores typically cost 20 to 40 percent more.”

 In reality, such terms – which mirror Louis Vuitton’s terms that no consumer may purchase more than three bags at any given time, no more than two of any style per year, and on its website, consumers may only purchase between one and two of any given style – aim to thwart gray market sales.